PrajyotRajPatil/Digital/Half Adder/Half Adder.md

 -----------------------

 **Half Adders can be combined with other logic gates to create a variety of digital circuits, including:**
-*Full Adder
+*Full Adder,
-Ripple Carry Adder
+Ripple Carry Adder,
-Carry Lookahead Adder
+Carry Lookahead Adder,
-Digital Counters
+Digital Counters,
-Multiplexers
+Multiplexers,
-De-multiplexers
+De-multiplexers,
-Decoders
+Decoders,
-Encoders
+Encoders,
-Comparators*
+Comparators.*